Applications

 Who can apply

-Take a Break can accept applications from parent carers and eligible kinship carers of disabled children and young adults, aged 0 to 17, who have complex additional support needs.
+Take a Break can accept applications from parent carers and eligible kinship carers of disabled or seriously ill children and young people, aged 0 to 17.

 We can only accept one application per household or family unit.
-If you care for multiple children or young adults with complex additional needs, we encourage you to include all of them as part of your one application.
+If you care for multiple disabled or seriously ill children or young people, we encourage you to include all of them as part of your one application.

 You can apply for a Take a Break grant if you:

-- care for a disabled child or young adult with complex additional support needs, aged 0 to 17 years, who lives at home.
+• care for a disabled or seriously ill child or young person, aged 0 to 17 years, who lives at home.

 Please also read our eligibility criteria.